Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Thinking Caps.md

 <br/>

 ## Risk Assessment
+### **Hazard**: Hat corners
+**Description**: Risk that children will poke their eyes with pointy hat corners.

+**Affected People**: children

+**Before Mitigation**: Likelihood: 2 , Severity: 2, Overall: 4

-('Hat corners', 'Risk that children will poke their eyes with pointy hat corners.', 2, 2, 4, 'Make sure that children handle hats as little as possible, and mostly just wear them.
-When they do handle them make sure you know who has them and whether they are being sensible.\r\nCall first aider in case of injury.', 1, 2, 2)
+**Mitigation**: 'Make sure that children handle hats as little as possible, and mostly just wear them.
+When they do handle them make sure you know who has them and whether they are being sensible.
+Call first aider in case of injury.

+**After Mitigation**: Likelihood: 1, Severity: 2, Overall:2

 <br/>
+### **Hazard**: Hats
+**Description**: Risk that hats will fall on floor and children will slip on them.

+**Affected People**: All

+**Before Mitigation**: Likelihood: 2, Severity: 2, Overall: 4

-('Hats', 'Risk that hats will fall on floor and children will slip on them.', 2, 2, 4, 'Make sure you know where hats are at all times and that children are not running around in a way that could be dangerous if hats fall.\r\nCall a first aider in the event of an injury.', 1, 2, 2)
+**Mitigation**: Make sure you know where hats are at all times and that children are not running around in a way that could be dangerous if hats fall.\r\nCall a first aider in the event of an injury.

+**After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2

 <br/>
+### **Hazard**: Paper
+**Description**: Risk that children will cut themselves on paper edges.

+**Affected People**: children

+**Before Mitigation**: Likelihood: 2, Severity: 2, Overall: 4

-('Paper', 'Risk that children will cut themselves on paper edges.', 2, 2, 4, 'Make sure that children handle hats as little as possible, and mostly just wear them.
-When they do handle them make sure you know who has them and whether they are being sensible.\r\nCall first aider in case of injury.', 1, 2, 2)
+**Mitigation**: Make sure that children handle hats as little as possible, and mostly just wear them.
+When they do handle them make sure you know who has them and whether they are being sensible.\r\nCall first aider in case of injury.

+**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4

 <br/>